Getting a Home Loan in Australia if you're living overs...

 You could potentially find a car loan that comes with extra features, such as the option to make extra or more frequent repayments to help you get on top of your debt quicker.

 So when is the best time to refinance a car loan?
 At loans.com.au we can provide car loans for vehicles that are under seven years old.
-Our personal car loans have a competitive 4.67% interest rate (5.22% comparison rate) with no monthly or ongoing fees, the option to make weekly, fortnightly or monthly repayments, and optional balloon payments.
+Our personal car loans have no monthly or ongoing fees, the option to make weekly, fortnightly or monthly repayments, and optional balloon payments.

 If you’d rather sell and buy a brand new car, why not make it an eco-friendly car?
-We offer discounted interest green car loan rates of 3.97% (4.51% comparison rate) eligible green cars.
+We offer discounted interest green car loan rates for eligible green cars.

 Perhaps you’re in a really good financial situation right now and want to get ahead of your repayments but your current car loan doesn’t allow you to make extra repayments or charges significant fees for doing so.